Statistical Theory of the Atom in Momentum Space: Relation between Position and Momentum Functional

 On the other hand, if we allow for $\leq$ instead of strict inequality on the integration constraints in \eqref{eq:13} we can also reverse the inequality in \eqref{eq:14} using \eqref{Helmuth}.

 2.~The claims are obvious from the definitions.

 3.~We treat each term of the energy functional individually.
 We start with the potential terms.
 Both follow by explicit calculation which we exhibit here only for the interaction potential since the external potential is an easy variant of it.
-Given a radius $a>0$ we set $K_a$ to be the characteristic function of the ball of radius $a$ centered at the origin, i.e.,
+Given a radius $a>0$ we set $K_a:=\chi_{\{x\in\rz^3 \mid\, |x|<a\}}$ to be the characteristic function of the ball of radius $a$ centered at the origin.
+We get